How to Password Protect PDF in Java

 Open an Encrypted PDF Document

-In the above code snippet, I opened an encrypted file and PDF file password was "password".
+In the above code snippet, an encrypted PDF file is opened with the password "password".

 Encrypt PDF Document using Password Protection

-Let's change the owner password of "encrypted.pdf" file which we opened in previous step.
+Let's change the owner password of the "encrypted.pdf" file, which was opened in the previous step.
 The following code helps to achieve this task:

 // Change or set the document owner password